André Servier: Career

 A defender of Modernity and European colonization, Servier favored reflective morality against customary morality or authority-enforced puritanism.
 He had strong opinions about Islam and about the intellectual superiority of European thought and its institutions.
-He fervently defended the philosophical thought and work of the Western world as a philosophy founded on the idea of freedom and enlightened reason for mankind.
-Today his works are circulated among critics of Islam.
+He defended the philosophical thought and work of the Western world as a philosophy founded on the idea of freedom and enlightened reason for mankind.